No-Nonsense Guide to Basic Telehealth Services for Professionals

-Even if a telecommunications platform has all of the necessary protections in place to secure PHI, if they are unwilling to sign a business associate agreement (BAA), they cannot be considered HIPAA compliant.
-A BAA is required to be signed by each of a covered entity’s business associates before it is permitted to disclose PHI to the business associate.
-A BAA mandates the security and privacy measure the business associate is required to have in place.
-It also limits the liability for each signing party, as each party is responsible for monitoring and maintaining their HIPAA compliance.
+Even if a telecommunications platform has all of the necessary protections in place to secure PHI, if they are unwilling to sign a business associate agreement (BAA), the provider is HIPAA-compliant if they have chosen technology without obtaining a BAA.
+The provider’s obligation is to use technology from companies that supply a BAA, which assures the provider that necessary security and privacy measures are in place.
+It also limits the liability for each signing party, as each party is responsible for monitoring and maintaining their respective HIPAA compliance.

 Telehealth Service Resources